 As illustrated in Figure 76, the power control information is either transmitted by MAC power control management frame with the power control information inserted in the IE field or payload, or transmitted with other management or data frames (i.e. piggybacked) in the IE field or payload.

-Figure 76 Power Control Information
+Figure TBD Power Control Information

-Figure 77 illustrated the power control information detection in proximity.
+Figure TBD illustrated the power control information detection in proximity.

 Figure 77 Power Control Information Detection